 PRO: You might be wondering why water-based printing has grown in popularity.
 One of the most common reasons is because consumers want their items to feel soft.
 You can achieve a soft print with plastisol ink too, but water-based prints are simply softer in nature because the ink is absorbed by the fabric.

 CON: A downside to water based ink is when printing on dark garments, you need an opaque ink.
 In this scenario, water-based ink can end up being as thick and as hard as plastisol because a darker garment will require multiple layers of ink to achieve the coverage you desire.
+Water-based ink also dried up quicker on the press.

-Water Based Ink can be used as either a ready to use or discharge ink.
+Water-based ink can be used as either a ready to use or discharge ink.

 Ready to Use: